About Our EGR & DPF Services for Trucks & Fleets

 Light-Duty EGR and DPF Services

 Light-duty diesel trucks like the Dodge Ram 3500 and Ford F350 both have a DPF and EGR system.
 These systems are incredibly important, for they protect our natural environment from harmful diesel emissions.
 Although these systems can go for long periods of time without maintenance, they should still be inspected on a regular basis.
 Catching a seized EGR valve or clogged DPF can save you a lot of money in the long run.
-At Patriot Diesel Service, we offer great EGR and DPF repair and maintenance services to drivers and fleet managers throughout Cheyenne, Wyoming.
+At Patriot Diesel and Automotive, we offer great EGR and DPF repair and maintenance services to drivers and fleet managers throughout Cheyenne, Wyoming.
 Whether you need DPF regeneration services or complex EGR repairs, you can count on our staff to have your back.

 Common Light-Duty EGR System Problems

 One of the most common EGR system problems is definitely a seized EGR valve.
 Since your EGR valve is constantly coming in contact with unfiltered exhaust fumes, it can seize and malfunction due to exposure alone.
 The high level of carbon and soot in your exhaust is often enough to really put your EGR valve through the ringer.
 Symptoms of a malfunctioning EGR valve include a rough idle, stalling, poor performance, poor fuel economy, and hard starts.
-Schedule an appointment with Patriot Diesel Service to get your EGR system repaired today!
+Schedule an appointment with Patriot Diesel and Automotive to get your EGR system repaired today!

 Medium and Heavy-Duty EGR and DPF Services